 So what’s next for you?
 A career on the stage or behind the mic?
 Working behind the scenes on the business side of the entertainment world?
 Owning a studio or teaching future performers?

 At Dean College the future is what you make it.
 And we give students the tools they need to make that future a reality.
 From rigorous academics and conservatory-level training to unmatched support, Dean has a remarkable track record of taking students who have a passion for the arts wherever they want to go.
-Dean offers bachelor’sand associate degrees in dance and theatre, as well as a bachelor’s in arts and entertainment management and an associate degree in media studies and communications.
+Dean offers bachelor’s and associate degrees in Communications, Dance, and Theatre, as well as a bachelor’s degree in Arts and Entertainment Management.

 The Joan Phelps Palladino School of Dance

-• Conservatory-level technical training in all major forms, including jazz, tap, modern, and ballet, with opportunities to purse specialized training in areas such as hip-hop and pointe
+• Conservatory-level technical training in all major forms, including ballet, modern, jazz, and tap, with opportunities to purse specialized training in areas such as hip-hop and pointe

 • Multiple performance and choreography opportunities each year

 • Regular schedule of master classes and guest artists

 In addition to their course work, students also have the opportunity to audition for and be a part of many exciting on-campus productions, including the highly recognized Dean Dance Company.
 Students have an added option that is available to only a few select colleges: a nationally credited independent study at the world-renowned Alvin Ailey Dance Center in New York City.

 The Dance degree leads to preparation for careers in performing, teaching, dance history, choreography, directing, dance medicine, dance journalism, arts and entertainment management, and more.
 Dean graduates can be found throughout the dance world: on Broadway; in music videos; in stage shows, including Cirque du Soleil’s Michael Jackson: The Immortal World Tour; and as professional choreographers, teachers, and studio owners.
 Learn more at dean.edu/dance.